My Decision to make Handmade Soap

 Brenda Sullivan, Market Gardener & Herbalist

-We've been growing herbs for over 20 years, but I wanted a deeper understanding of the health benefits of herbs.
-I feel fortunate that I found the Herbal Academy, located in Boston MA, and has over 350+ academic hours of herbal study with a focus on anatomy/physiology and botany.
+After discovering the wonderful benefits of herbs, I wanted a deeper understanding of their health benefits.
+I feel fortunate that I found the Herbal Academy, located in Boston MA, and I have over 350+ academic hours of herbal study with a focus on anatomy/physiology and botany.